japawBlob/nix-darwin-setup/README.md

  - Set UI scale both on laptop and external monitor
  - Set Teams, Slack, KDEConnect to be startup apps
  - Vimium setup
+ - Set tiled windows to not have margins